slimbootloader/documentation/source/specs/config.rst

       value  : 0x1

-Example showing the MrcFastBoot config option being under MEMORY_CFG_DATA which is displayed in a “MEM” page.
+Example showing the MrcFastBoot config option being under MEMORY_CFG_DATA which is displayed in a "MEM" page.

 ::